jmicmoore/react-redux-simple-bootstrap/README.md

     * Open Chrome browser
     * Type "localhost:3000/" in the address bar
     * You should see "Hello, World!" on the page

+1. Remove the src/client/index.html file, you are no longer using it.

 ### Resources

 * [Installing React](https://facebook.github.io/react/docs/installation.html)